marcov/non-tech-notes/docs/English/dictionary.md

 - (Medical) An abnormal physical reaction by an individual to a food or drug.

+**Inconsequential**: irrelevant, making no difference, not important, that can be ignored.

 ## J

 **Jeopardize**: put (someone or something) into a situation in which there is a